Carbonio Storage#

 Any bucket added to the system will be available when creating a new volume of the following type: Amazon S3, Ceph, Cloudian, EMC, Scality S3, Custom S3, Yandex, Alibaba.

-It’s also possible to create new buckets via the CLI using the carbonio core doCreateBucket commands.
+It is also possible to create new buckets via the CLI using the carbonio core doCreateBucket commands.
+Please refer to Section Bucket Management for details and procedure.

 Bucket Paths and Naming#